Can AI Feel Art?

 — The Experiment & Results

 The results show a moderate & somewhat positive-correlation level of agreement of how the curators felt about the 75 paintings.
-Overall, the curators showed moderate agreement in their evaluations, with some paintings receiving more consistent scores than others.
-There were few instances of high disagreement, but the majority of scores suggest a reasonable level of consensus.

 In summary, some metrics show strong agreement between humans and AI (particularly technical skill and composition), and some metrics show non-agreement between humans and AI (particularly context/relevance).